akhabali/talend-components-examples/README.md

-# talend-components-examples
+# Talend components examples
-Talend components built with Talend components kit (aka tacokit)
+This repository contains some examples of components using tacokit - Talend components kit.